lorgan3/react-experiments/README.md

 ### DebouncedInput
 A very basic input field with a debounce and shows a spinner until the callback resolves.

-**TODO:**
-* Find correct typedef for the Props.

 ### Topology
 Toy attempt to render svgs using react.

 **TODO:**
-* Somehow render the nodes in the correct order without messing with reacts diff algorithm.
-* Fix the pick algoritm sometimes causing infinite loops.
+* Fix the pick algoritm sometimes not working.